-Our Board Mandate does not specifically contemplate the level of representation of women in executive officer positions when making executive officer appointments.
-However, our Board Mandate does stipulate that our Board is responsible for evaluating the integrity of the Chief Executive Officer and other executive officers, and direct the Chief Executive Officer and other executive officers to promote a culture of integrity throughout our organization.
+Our Board's Corporate Governance Guidelines do not specifically contemplate the level of representation of women in executive officer positions when making executive officer appointments.
+However, our Corporate Governance Guidelines do stipulate that our Board is responsible for evaluating the integrity of the Chief Executive Officer and other executive officers, and direct the Chief Executive Officer and other executive officers to promote a culture of integrity throughout our organization.

 We have not adopted a target regarding women on our Board or in executive officer positions.
-As of the Record Date, we have no women on our Board, and we have one female executive officer, Elizabeth Howard.
+As of the Record Date, we have one female on our Board, Dr. Tram Tran, and we have one female executive officer, Dr. Elizabeth Howard.